taocpp/config/doc/Parsing-Config-Files.md

 *  [Custom Traits](#custom-traits)
 *  [Builtin Schema](#builtin-schema)

-This library requires decent C++17 support, currently tested on GCC 8 and 9 and "recent" Clang.
+This library requires decent C++17 support, currently supported are GCC 9 and Clang 11 (or newer).

 The following assumes that the [PEGTL], [taoJSON] and [taoCONFIG] are all available to your compiler, i.e. the include paths are set up correctly.
+When checking out [taoCONFIG] via git this can be achieved by (recursively!) initialising and updating all git submodules.

-Then to access the facilities of this library please simply include `<tao/config.hpp>` in your source(s).
+To access the facilities of this library simply include `<tao/config.hpp>` in your source(s).

 ## Parsing